geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/iam-role.rst

 .. figure:: img/iam_console.png

 The first step is to choose "X" (which will be allowed to access "Y").
-AWS called it "trusted entity".
+AWS calls it "trusted entity".
 Select EC2, of course.

 .. figure:: img/create-iam-role-step1.png